How much money you need "in the bank" when you retire depends on many factors, including the following:

 Living standards.
 How much money will you need each month to live the way you want to live?
 Does that include travel?
 A second home?
 Gifts or support to children and grandchildren?
 Create a budget as a starting point, and then assume that it will increase at least 3 percent per year to account for likely inflation.

 Longevity.
 Based on your health and the lifespan of your parents, how long will your savings have to last?
-Until you're 80, 90 or 100.
+Until you're 80, 90 or 100?
 But beware, I just read an article about a healthy 103-year-old whose parents died at ages 53 and 72.
 Annuities can be good tools to protect against outlasting your money.
-They involve paying an insurance company for a guaranteed stream of income for the rest of your life, starting now or perhaps at sometime in the future.
+They involve paying an insurance company for a guaranteed stream of income for the rest of your life, starting now or perhaps at a designated time in the future.
 If you elect to use an annuity, you would deduct the cost from your retirement savings, but add the monthly payments to your income.

 Goals.
 Do you want your funds to last just as long as you do, or is it important for you to leave something for your children and grandchildren?
 If so, life insurance may be a good solution.
 Just be sure to add the premium payments to your budget.